DanialArab/NoSQL/NoSQL_fundamentals.md

 <a name="36"></a>
 ### elemMatch

-If we want to add **several conditions** for the posts that we're querying to determine which we users to return back: if we want **all of those conditions to be met on the same embedded post document**  we can use this elemMatch query operator.
-On the other hand, if we want to return users who have a post with one or more of these conditions met, we can use the dot syntax and the format that we were working previously.
+If we want to add **several conditions** for the posts that we're querying to determine which we users to return back: if we want **all of those conditions to be met on the same embedded post document**  we can use  **elemMatch query operator**.
+On the other hand, if we want to return users who have a post with one or more of these conditions met, we can use the dot syntax and the format that we were working on previously.

 using the MongoDB Compass: